POLICIES

 BAL BHARATI PUBLIC SCHOOL, ROHINI

-MOBILE PHONE POLICY
+MOBILE PHONE POLICY FOR STUDENTS

 Mobile phone brought in school by the students adversely affects the decorum and discipline of the school.
 The use of mobile phones in the school is on a rise and thus, the school has initiated a mobile phone checking drive to bring the situation under control.
 The following is the policy with defined SOP (Standard Operating Process) to be followed under the drive-